Bonfire/tf2autobot-config/README.md

 ## About

 TF2Autobot-Config is a simple config generator for [Team Fortress 2](https://www.teamfortress.com/) trading bots run under the [TF2Autobot](https://github.com/TF2Autobot/tf2autobot) project.
-Part of setting up your bot is configuring it to your liking, and making your bot personalized to your wants and need.
+Part of setting up your bot is configuring it to your liking, and making your bot personalized to your wants and needs.
 The setup process is a pain due to the extensive JSON file that must be tweaked.

 This project aims to make the bot configuration process as easy and painless as possible.